dht5114/fall26-bmmb852/week01/README.md

 # Week 01 - Setting up the computer and learning the command line

 I set up my computer following the Biostar Handbook instructions and created the `bioinfo` conda environment.
-For my editor I use VS Code with the Claude Code extension.
+For my editor I use VS Code/nano with the Claude Code extension.

 ## 1. samtools version in the `bioinfo` environment